yuri091107/bot-music-discord/README.md

 Installation Instructions
 Step 1: Install Python Libraries
 You can install the required Python libraries using pip.
-Open your terminal or command prompt and run the following command: pip install discord.py yt-dlp spotipy
+Open your terminal or command prompt and run the following command:

+bash
+Copiar código
+pip install discord.py yt-dlp spotipy
 Step 2: Install FFmpeg
 FFmpeg is a powerful multimedia framework used to handle audio and video files.
 Follow these steps to install FFmpeg: